 On the free market, opportunities to apply a perfect prime coat and adhesive primer to a vintage car using a cathodic dip coating bath are rare indeed.

 The advantage of a prime coat applied using a cathodic dip coating bath lies in its thoroughness.
 The electrostatic charge means that the paint particles attach themselves to every last nook and cranny as if they were attracted by a magnet.
 They protect areas that are difficult to reach even thorough application using a spray gun.

 For enhanced corrosion protection, all welded seams were sealed following application of the cathodic dip coating.
 The experts then sprayed a stone guard on the underbody, in the wheel housings, luggage compartment and engine compartment.
-The next step in the process was the typical Porsche Classic priming process, in which the cabin, as well as the engine and luggage compartments were given their original silver colour.
+The next step in the process was the typical Porsche Classic priming process, in which the cabin, as well as the engine and luggage compartments were given their original silver color.
 Most of the accessories − including the wiring harness, pipes, chassis, axles and brakes − were then installed.
 Because the mechanics have to come into direct contact with the vehicle outer shell when carrying out this work and therefore risk leaving behind unwanted marks, the paint sprayers laid aside their spray guns until this work was completed.